Shakespeare at the Fort: Twelfth Night

 Forever Mine looks honestly at John Newton’s role in the slave trade including his continued involvement for six years after his conversion in 1748.
 It traces his slow journey to repentance and his later work supporting the campaign for abolition as mentor to William Wilberforce.
 One powerful distinctive of the costume drama is that it elevates the lesser known voices of the abolition movement including black writer Olaudah Equiano and tells the virtually unknown story of Ukawsaw Gronniosaw (also known as James Albert) who is considered the first published African in Britain.

-Want to book Forever Mine for your church?
+Want to book Forever Mine?

-We would love to take the play on tour again so please do contact us if your would be interested in finding out more about the costs and details involved in booking a performance of Forever Mine in your church/community.
+We would love to take the play on tour again so please do contact us if your would be interested in finding out more about the costs and details involved in booking a performance of Forever Mine in your community.

 Other Theatrical Work